kirtanpatel2003/UncommonHacks-25/README.md

 bash
 Copy
 npm start
-The application should open automatically in your default web browser at http://localhost:3000.
+The application will open in your default web browser at http://localhost:3000.

-Additional Configuration
+## Additional Configuration
-API Keys: Ensure all external weather services (e.g., OpenWeather API, Weatherbit API) are configured with the appropriate API keys.
-Store these keys securely in your environment variables or configuration files.
+  - API Keys: Securely configure your API keys for OpenWeather and any other external services in your environment variables or configuration files.

-Docker Deployment: If deploying via Docker, refer to the provided Dockerfile and docker-compose.yml for instructions on building and running the containerized application.

-Database Setup: For applications utilizing MongoDB, verify your database connection settings in the backend configuration.
-Whether running locally or via a cloud provider, ensure the connection string is correctly set.
+  - Hardware Setup: For premium users, follow the provided guidelines to install the Arduino sensor.

+  - Database Connection: Update the backend configuration with your MongoDB connection string.

+  - Future Updates: Watch for upcoming releases, including our personalized chatbot feature for enhanced user experience.

 © 2025 WeatherGenie Team.
 All rights reserved.
-No part of this documentation, including text, images, and software, may be reproduced, distributed, or transmitted without prior written permission, except in the case of brief quotations for critical reviews or other noncommercial uses permitted by copyright law.
+No part of this documentation, including text, images, and software, may be reproduced, distributed, or transmitted without prior written permission, except in the case of brief quotations for critical reviews or other noncommercial uses permitted by copyright law